clarematthews/data-science-test/README.md

 ##### **Q2.
 Daily average heart rate pattern of subject 15**

-1. Calculate the average of heart rate in hourly intervals for subject 15 across all days (in R, the function `hms::round_hms()` can be useful).
+1. Calculate the average of heart rate in hourly intervals for subject 15 across all days provided (in R, the function `hms::round_hms()` can be useful).

-2. Make a time series plot of the hourly intervals (x-axis) and the average heart rate, averaged across all days (y-axis).
+2. Make a time series plot of the hourly intervals (x-axis) and the average heart rate, averaged across all days provided (y-axis).

 3. At what time does the peak in the daily average heart rate occur?